-- Maintain a clear understanding of spill risks related to changes in cargo commodities transported in Washington and changes in marine fuels. - Provide incentives and technical assistance to companies to enhance their ability to comply with - and voluntarily exceed - industry, state, national, and international safety and oil spill prevention and preparedness standards and regulations. - 3.
+- Through accurate and relevant information assessment and analysis, maintain a clear understanding of the changing cargo commodity risk and spill and incident risks that face Washington State. - Provide incentives and technical assistance to companies to enhance their ability to comply with - and voluntarily exceed - industry, state, national, and international safety and oil spill prevention and preparedness standards and regulations. - 3.
 Update inspection, preparedness, and enforcement activities to anticipate evolving trends, while focusing on reducing risk through appropriate safety recommendations with industry and all levels of government. - 4.
 Expand the preventative and preparedness marine safety mission, relying on increased inspection activities, outreach, and investigations that will help address incident risks, including risks from commercial fishing and towing operations. - 5.
-Ensure best industry practices and best achievable protection for maritime operations including facilities, vessels, rail and pipelines. - 6.
-Create world-class modeling and analysis capability.
+Ensure best industry practices and best achievable protection for maritime operations including facilities, vessels, rail, and pipelines. - Create world-class modeling and analysis capability.

-Goal 6: Continue to diligently prepare for and respond to spills to protect people and the environment.
+Goal 4: Continue to diligently prepare for and respond to spills to protect people and the environment.
 It is important to provide local governments and tribes with accurate information and initial resources to respond to spills.
 By providing assistance such as equipment caches, advance notice information, and access to geographic response plans (GRPs), those on the frontline will be better prepared to respond to a spill.